Phatiah: Career

 At the age of five, the little Fatiah showed a keen interest in music and took it a step further in rhyming popular music lyrics.
 She declared her interest to become a musician who will influence people positively with her music.

 Having expressed her desire, her parents set about providing the enabling environment for her to express her inmate talents for public consumption.
 She was mentored and tutored by her father, a Nigerian Music entrepreneur called Mr. Jamiu Ojediran alias Climax, and was signed under his management company Climax Entertainment in 2019 with the stage name Phatiah.

 She gained an audience when she began to innovate and promote conscious pop music in Nigeria.

-She made a passionate plea to the government to provide adequate care for children who she says are the future in her song “Leaders of Tomorrow” with the aim of drawing the attention of the public and humanity to the plight of children in a way that meets the objectives of UNICEF.
+She made a plea to the government to provide adequate care for children who she says are the future in her song “Leaders of Tomorrow” with the aim of drawing the attention of the public and humanity to the plight of children in a way that meets the objectives of UNICEF.

 In an interview with the BBC What's New team, Phatiah insisted she is still very motivated by Social Change despite facing challenges from friends, well wishers and family but remains steadfast because of the love and support she gets which motivates her drive for her music.